zachlp2016/little_shop/README.md

 I see a link to "downgrade" the user's account to become a regular user When I click on that link
-I am redirected to ("/users/6") because the merchant is now a regular user And I see a flash message indicating the user has been upgradeded The next time this user logs in they are now a merchant
+I am redirected to ("/users/6") because the merchant is now a regular user And I see a flash message indicating the user has been downgraded The next time this user logs in they are no longer a merchant
 ```

 ```